- Import from SketchUp

 Import from SketchUp

-If you have a SketchUp file saved, follow the steps below to import it:
+If you have a SketchUp file saved and don't already have your File Explorer open, follow these steps to import it:

 - Browse for your SketchUp file and click Open.
-The object is shown in the Latest model preview section on the component tab.
+The object is shown in the Latest model preview section.

 - Click once on the preview and move the cursor to the drawing area.
 The object is attached to the cursor.